Muslim conquests in the Indian subcontinent: Timur

-However, Timur purportedly states in his own autobiography that, during the 15-day massacre of Delhi, "Excepting the quarters of the sayyids, the 'ulama and the other Musalmans (Muslims), the whole city was sacked", thereby implying that Timur differentiated between the Muslims and non-Muslims during his sack of the city.

 Timur left Delhi in approximately January 1399.
 In April he had returned to his own capital beyond the Oxus (Amu Darya).
 Immense quantities of spoils were taken from India.
 According to Ruy Gonzáles de Clavijo, 90 captured elephants were employed merely to carry precious stones looted from his conquest, which was used to erect a mosque at Samarkand – what historians today believe is the enormous Bibi-Khanym Mosque.
 Ironically, the mosque was constructed too quickly and suffered from disrepair within a few decades of its construction.

 Regional sultanates

-Kashmir was conquered by the Shah Mir dynasty in the 14th century.
-Regional kingdoms such as Bengal, Gujarat, Malwa, Khandesh, Jaunpur, and Bahmanis expanded at the expense of the Delhi Sultanate.
+The Makran Sultanate was one of the first kingdom to transition from an emirate to a sultanate in the 13th century.
+Regional sultanates such as Kashmir (1320), Madurai (1335), Bahmani (1347), Sindh (1351), Bengal (1352), Khandesh (1382), Jaunpur (1394), Gujarat (1394), Malwa (1401), Mewat (1427), and Multan (1445) expanded at the expense of the Delhi Sultanate.
 Gaining conversions to Islam was easier under regional Sultanates.

+The founders of these sultanates were all of different origins; Rinchan Bhoti was a Buddhist prince from Ladakh, Hasan Kaithali was a Sayyid native of Kaithal, Zafar Khan, a Turco-Afghan adventurer, was born in Ghazni, Jam Unar was a local warlord from the Samma tribe, Ilyas Khan emerged as a Turco-Persian officer from Sistan, Malik Ahmad was from Khurasan and claimed Arab descent, Malik Sarwar was a Siddi eunuch, Zafar Khan belonged to a Kalal family of vintners, Dilawar Khan was a Turco-Afghan officer from Ghor, Sambhar Pal was a Hindu prince from the Khanzada Rajput dynasty, while Rai Sahra was the chief of the Langah clan.

 Deccan sultanates

-The term of Deccan Sultanates was used for five Muslim dynasties that ruled several late medieval Indian kingdoms, namely Adil Shahi Sultanate, Qutb Shahi Sultanate, Nizam Shahi Sultanate, Bidar Sultanate, and Berar Sultanate in South India.
+The term of Deccan Sultanates was used for five Muslim dynasties that ruled several late medieval Indian kingdoms, namely Bijapur Sultanate, Golkonda Sultanate, Ahmadnagar Sultanate, Bidar Sultanate, and Berar Sultanate in South India.
 The Deccan Sultanates ruled the Deccan Plateau between the Krishna River and the Vindhya Range.
 These sultanates became independent during the separation of the Bahmani Sultanate, another Muslim empire.

-The ruling families of all these five sultanates were of diverse origin; the Qutb Shahi dynasty of Golconda Sultanate was of Iranian Turkmen origin, the Barid Shahi dynasty of Bidar Sultanate being founded by a Georgian noble, the Adil Shahi dynasty of Bijapur Sultanate was founded by a Georgian slave while Nizam Shahi dynasty of Ahmadnagar Sultanate and Imad Shahi dynasty of Berar Sultanate were of Hindu lineage (Ahmadnagar being Brahmin and Berar being Kanarese).
+The ruling families of all these five sultanates were of diverse origin; the Qutb Shahi dynasty of Golconda Sultanate was of Turkmen origin, the Barid Shahi dynasty of Bidar Sultanate being founded by a Turkic slave, the Adil Shahi dynasty of Bijapur Sultanate was founded by a Georgian slave while Nizam Shahi dynasty of Ahmadnagar Sultanate and Imad Shahi dynasty of Berar Sultanate were of Hindu lineage (Ahmadnagar being Brahmin and Berar being Kanarese).